Arpita-2755/Arpita-2755/README.md

 - 👋 Hi, I’m Arpita Mishra.
 I am a Tech Enthusiast!
 - 👀 I’m interested in Coding , Robotics, Machine Learning, Web Development, Watching Marvel movies, Travelling , Knowing tech facts, and there are a lot more things...
 - 🌱 I’m currently learning Multiple Coding languages and other tech related stuff.
-I already have gained my expertise in Pyhton (Personal Favourite) ,MySql, C, Html, CSS, Javascript and Dbms.
+I already have gained my expertise in Python (Personal Favourite) ,MySql, C, Html, CSS, Javascript and Dbms.
 - 💞️ I’m looking to collaborate on Live Projects.
 - 📫 How to reach me : gmail: arpitamishra2755@gmail.com
 - 😄 Pronouns: she/her.